Ilan12346-maya/termux-usb-Examples/util/README.md

 **Usage:**

 1. Find the device path using `list_all_usb_info.sh`.
-2. Execute the script with `termux-usb`:
+2. Execute the program with `termux-usb`:

     ```bash
     termux-usb -e ./get_device_descriptors /dev/bus/usb/001/003